sunnyvale-academy/SNY.RHT.OKD.01.01.00/labs/10-ImageStream/README.md

                 PIP_NO_CACHE_DIR=off
 ```

-- python:3.5 - python is the new Image Stream that will be created as a result of this invocation.
-Additionally we are explicitly pointing that the imported image will be kept under the 3.5 Image Stream Tag of that Image Stream.
+- python:3.5 - python is the new ImageStream that will be created as a result of this invocation.
+Additionally we are explicitly pointing that the imported image will be kept under the 3.5 ImageStream Tag of that ImageStream.
 If no tag part is specified the command will use latest.
-- --from=centos/python-35-centos7 - states what external image the Image Stream Tag will point to.
+- --from=centos/python-35-centos7 - states what external image the ImageStream Tag will point to.
-- --confirm - informs the system that the python Image Stream should be created, if this is omitted and there is no python Image Stream, you will be presented with an error message.
+- --confirm - informs the system that the python ImageStream should be created, if this is omitted and there is no python ImageStream, you will be presented with an error message.

 List the ImageStream resources